PeterWaher/IoTGateway/Content/Waher.Content.Markdown/README.md

     Width and Height can also be defined in referenced content.
 Example: `![some text][someref]`
     `[someref]: some/url "some title" WIDTH HEIGHT`

+	Multiresolution or Multiformatted multimedia can be included by including a sequence of sources.
+If inline mode is used, each source is written between a set of parenthesis.
+The sources are then optionally separated by whitespace (inluding on a new row).

 There are numerous typographical enhancements added to the parser.
 These are inspired by the the [Smarty Pants](http://daringfireball.net/projects/smartypants/) addition to the original markdown, but numerous other character sequences are also supported: